 Does exactly what it says on the tin.
-For cooking rice to go with curries or chillies.
+For cooking rice, go with curries or chilies.

-You will need a large capacity rice cooker to keep up with customer demand for events, such as the “Buffalo CB944 Buffalo Rice Cooker, 23 L”.
+You will need a large capacity rice cooker to keep up with customer demand for events, such as the “Panasonic One-Touch Commercial Rice Cooker (46 Cups)”.

-This not essential equipment and to be honest most event organizers provide some sort of seating.
+This is not essential equipment and to be honest, most event organizers provide some sort of seating.
 You may want to consider seating, however, if you plan to trade as a stand-alone unit.

 - 6 Best Deep Fryers For Food Trucks